joolstorrentecalo/gitlab-foss/doc/ci/yaml/index.md

   globs always match.
 In other words, the `exists` rule always assumes a match in projects with more than 10,000 files, or if there are fewer than 10,000 files but the `exists` rules are checked more than 10,000 times.
-  - If there are multiple patterned globs, the limit is 10,000 divided by the number of globs.
-For example, a rule with 4 patterned globs has file limit of 2500.
 - A maximum of 50 patterns or file paths can be defined per `rules:exists` section.
 - `exists` resolves to `true` if any of the listed files are found (an `OR` operation).

 - With job-level `rules:exists`, GitLab searches for the files in the project and ref that runs the pipeline.
 When using [`include` with `rules:exists`](includes.md#include-with-rulesexists), GitLab searches for the files in the project and ref of the file that contains the `include`